Cray-HPE/docs-sat/docs/usage.md

 a list.
 Each element of the list defines a separate IMS image to be built and/or configured.
 Images must contain a name, as well as an `ims` section containing a definition of the image to be built and/or configured.
-Images may be defined by an image recipe, or by a pre-built image.
-Recipes and pre-built images are referred to by their names or IDs in IMS.
-The `ims` section should also contain an `is_recipe` property, which indicates whether the name or ID refers to an image recipe or a pre-built image.
+Images may be defined by an image recipe, or by a prebuilt image.
+Recipes and prebuilt images are referred to by their names or IDs in IMS.
+The `ims` section should also contain an `is_recipe` property, which indicates whether the name or ID refers to an image recipe or a prebuilt image.
 Images may also optionally provide a text description of the image.
 This description is not stored or used by `sat bootprep` or any CSM services, but is useful for documenting images in the input file.